Press Release | 26 Apr 2023

 5G: Everything you need to know

-If you have questions about 5G, then our regularly updated guide has the answers.
+If you have questions about 5G, from Standalone to mmWave, then our regularly updated guide has the answers.

 Nick Gliddon, Business Director, Vodafone UK, said: “Mobile Private Networks are an opportunity for our business customers to accelerate innovation at an unprecedented scale.
 By installing a private and customisable network, Vodafone can support innovation by cultivating new use cases in an environment which brings the best opportunity.